QuantEcon/lecture-source-py/source/rst/arma.rst

-When we evaluate this at :math:`\omega = \pi`, we get a large number because :math:`\cos(\pi k)` is large and positive when :math:`(-0.8)^k` is positive, and large in absolute value and negative when :math:`(-0.8)^k` is negative
+When we evaluate this at :math:`\omega = \pi`, we get a large number because :math:`\cos(\pi k)` is large and positive when :math:`(-0.8)^k` is positive, and large in absolute value and negative when :math:`(-0.8)^k` is negative.

-Hence the product is always large and positive, and hence the sum of the products on the right-hand side of :eq:`sumpr` is large
+Hence the product is always large and positive, and hence the sum of the products on the right-hand side of :eq:`sumpr` is large.

 These ideas are illustrated in the next figure, which has :math:`k` on the horizontal axis